j-iwata/RSDFT_DEVELOP/README.md

 then you get the execution file rsdft.x

 ## Usage
-You need several input files (fort.1, fort.970, and pseudopotentials).
+You need several input files (fort.1, fort.970, cpmd_var.dat and pseudopotentials).
 Please see the documents in RSDFT repogitry for details
 (https://github.com/j-iwata/RSDFT/tree/master/doc).
 Typical example of 1-core execution is
 ```
 $ mpirun -np 1 rsdft.x